 Also See: Guide to Starting a Business in Hawaii

-Steps For Searching Corporation and LLC Names In Hawaii
+Steps For Searching Trade Names In Hawaii

 Before forming an LLC, be sure to check for business name availability as each business entity must not already be registered with the state.